Jonnyauk/Wonderflux/README.txt

 You will find reference to all hooks in themes/wonderflux/wf-includes/wf-display-hooks.php

-You will find a number of more interesting display functions for you to use in your themes in themes/wonderflux/wf-includes/wf-display-extras.php
+You will find a number of more interesting display functions for you to use in your themes in themes/wonderflux/wf-includes/wf_engine.php in the wflux_functions class

 You will see a reference guide in the head of your document if you view source.
 It is currently working in a very similar way to the Blueprint CSS framework, the same rules and references apply - http://www.blueprintcss.org/ - NOTE this is likely to change!

-There are a-lot of transparent PNG images in wf-content/backgrounds ready for you to use in your CSS - see WFX Girder style.css for image path demo of these.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =